In This Guide…

 What are Promoters and Detractors?

-This question wasn’t plucked out of thin air – a lot of research went into finding out which question had the best predictive power for a company’s future growth.
+A lot of research went into finding out which question had the best predictive power for a company’s future growth.

-But if the standard question isn’t right for your circumstances, don’t get hung up on it – what’s important is that you have a question that everyone in your team understands, and you have a straightforward way of grouping the scores from that question into promoters, detractors and passives.
+But if the standard question isn’t right for your business, don’t get hung up on it – what’s important is that you have a question that everyone in your team understands, and you have a straightforward way of grouping the scores from that question into promoters, detractors and passives.

 When should I calculate my NPS?